A cafe racer bike designed and transformed by Tamarit Motorcycles.

 Finally, we have to mention the side covers included on this project.
 Tamarit Motorcycles takes advantage of the release of their projects for developing and releasing new parts for their catalog.
 This time, the workshop team, who has been developing a set of side covers for the new generation for some time, included on the Thruxton a prototype of this covers, that looked awesome equipped on the “R”, giving the project an extra twist towards aggressiveness and will make tongues wap for sure.

 Talking about the design and colour, it was decided that the engine and rims would be painted in satin black, and the tank and fiber in a chromed gray, but not a regular chromed mirrored effect but a bit blurry, as you can check on the pictures.
 A vintage styled picture, inspired by the racing cars from the 60’s, accompanied by red stripes that go along the bike from cowl to head.

-We’re dying for coming back to Madrid with a completely different motorcycle than the one we brought and for watching Ramiro’s face when the time for unveiling his espectacular Thruxton 1200R comes.
+We’re dying for coming back to Madrid with a completely different Triumph bike than the one we brought and for watching Ramiro’s face when the time for unveiling his espectacular Thruxton 1200R comes.